FMD 890-G Cross-Cultural Medicine Elective (Global)

 (G = Global, in-person experience in another country or in a medically underserved area of the United States)

-This elective allows senior medical students to work under supervision in various clinical sites in other countries.
-The sites and experiences are varied and may include inpatient, outpatient and/or community health experiences.
-The purpose is for students to serve in practice settings where they must rely on fund of knowledge, history and physical exam skills with minimal technological support.
-For students interested in research, this elective can be adjusted to include global health research experiences.
-Scholarship funding is available to assist students in participating in this international elective.
-If interested in this funding, contact David M. Holmes, MD for information about how to apply for the scholarship
+This elective allows senior medical students to spend four weeks working under supervision in various clinical sites in other countries.
+The sites and experiences are varied and may include inpatient, outpatient, and/or community health experiences.
+The purpose is for students to serve in practice settings where they must rely on fund of knowledge, history, and physical exam skills with minimal technological support.
+For students interested in research or public health, this elective can be adjusted to include global health research or public health experiences.
+The Glasauer Externship Fund is available to assist students in participating in this international elective.
+Contact Julie Szrama for information about how to apply for this scholarship.

 Doing an international health rotation will be an incredible experience!
-You’ll strengthen your history and physical exam skills and learn a lot about a different culture, country, medical system, economy and language as well as different diseases.
+You’ll strengthen your history and physical exam skills and learn a lot about a different culture, country, medical system, economy, and language as well as different diseases.
 It will provide for a unique opportunity to learn from people and make new friends in a low-income country or wherever you decide to go.

-For questions about this elective contact David M. Holmes, MD, at dholmes@buffalo.edu.
+For questions about this elective, contact David M. Holmes, MD, at dholmes@buffalo.edu.

 Some of the specific goals of this elective are to:

-• enhance skills in diagnosis of undifferentiated presenting complaints
+1. enhance skills in diagnosis of undifferentiated presenting complaints

-• improve judgment with respect to use of diagnostic and therapeutic procedures
+2. improve judgment with respect to use of diagnostic and therapeutic procedures

-• improve sensitivity to health consequences of public policy and economics
+4. improve sensitivity to health consequences of public policy and economics

-• sharpen understanding of preventive intervention from a public health perspective
+5. sharpen understanding of preventive intervention from a public health perspective

-• increase consciousness of cost implications of clinical decisions
+6. increase consciousness of cost implications of clinical decisions

-Prerequisite: MS4
+Prerequisite: MS3 or MS4

 Modules: A-K. Minimum rotation, 4 weeks (Students must be in WNY during Match Week in Module J)